MOTOR VEHICLE SAFETY

 Drivers must not use radar or speed detecting devices in University vehicles.
 EXCEPTION: Drivers may use radar or speed detecting devices in privately-owned vehicles used on official University business if otherwise lawful.

-Hand-Held Communication Devices
+Hand-Held Electronic and Communication Devices

 Except as provided below, drivers are prohibited from operating a moving motor vehicle while holding a wireless communication device to his or her ear.
 (RCW 46.61.667)